Biomedical-Imaging-Group/GlobalBioIm/Doc/source/infos.rst

   >> F=LS*H;
   >> F.doPrecomputation=1;

-Let us evaluate the gradient of the cost *F* at a point x.
+Let us evaluate the gradient of the cost *F* at x.

 .. code:: matlab